namangoel05/namangoel05.github.io/_posts/2022-10-12-Project2-post.md

 ## Project 2 Learnings and Improvements

-1) What I did in the project and findings:
+#### What I did in the project and findings:

--As part of the project, first and foremost I read the problem statement to better understand what needs to be done as part of the project.
+1) As part of the project, first and foremost I read the problem statement to better understand what needs to be done as part of the project.
--Secondly, we assessed the datasets to see which dataset would we be interested in using and decided on using the financial dataset due to our common interest of analyzing a financial dataset.
+2) Secondly, we assessed the datasets to see which dataset would we be interested in using and decided on using the financial dataset due to our common interest of analyzing a financial dataset.
--Then, we created an action plan on how many end points and modification we should make, what data should we use to perform the Exploratory data analysis and who should do what.
+3) Then, we created an action plan on how many end points and modification we should make, what data should we use to perform the Exploratory data analysis and who should do what.
--As part of the project, I took the responsibility and performed the actions as mentioned below:
+4) As part of the project, I took the responsibility and performed the actions as mentioned below:
     -To create, setup and make appropriate setting changes to setup the repository which involved setting up the repository itself, setting up github pages, connecting the repo to R studio.
     -Then, I created the rmd file using the mentioned settings like github_document output type
     -Created the render function which allowed us to output the .Rmd file as README.md